 Remember that excluded log entries won’t be available in the Logs Explorer or Cloud Debugger.
 Log entries that aren’t routed to at least one log bucket are also excluded from error reporting.
 But with user-defined, logs-based metrics, our computers can log entries in both included and excluded logs.

-- Reduce Logs: Another way to reduce log ingestion costs is to produce fewer logs from your applications.
+- Reduce Logs: One way to reduce log ingestion costs is to produce fewer logs from your applications and another way is to leverage Log Optimization tool.
 For example, you can carefully adjust the log levels to control log volume.
 This is especially useful for serverless services, where there’s no way to view excluded logs.

 - Configure to send Less Data: Streaming logs from third-party applications, reduce log volumes by using the logging agent on only production instances or by configuring it to send fewer data.

 Thanks for reading till here, I hope you find this blog helpful for your need for Cost Optimization for Cloud Logging.
 Considering these for managing log volume in your application and using exclusions to balance observability and costs will definitely help you to save money.
-The best long-term strategy is to establish a finops practice within your company.
-Economize is committed to the idea of making your cloud spending simpler and noise-free to help engineering teams like yours understand and optimize it.
-Get started today with a personalized demo for your organization.
+The best long-term strategy is to establish a FinOps practice within your company.